Zha0rong/RABID-seq/README.md

 This type of data will be referred as 'Filtered' in later description.

-### Step 1: quantifying Rabid-seq data.
+### Step 1: Quantify Rabid-seq data.

-Just like any other type of single cell rna-seq data, we need to do quantify read for each cell before proceeding to any kind of analysis.
+Perform UMI counting on Rabies barcodes

 #### If there is just one sample per 'sample'...
 For Raw data type (3 fastq files):